This Poet's Corner

 I am tired and whiny-- to my bed.
 Sleep is the best part of this day,

-and in truth I long to arise your April Fool.
+And in truth I long to arise your April Fool.

 © 2008 by E.D.
 Ridgell